 - AA.
 Reflects elimination of investment income on the Trust Account. - BB.
 Reflects the estimated transaction costs of 7GC of \$6.1 million as if incurred on January 1, 2022, the date the Business Combination occurred for the purposes of the unaudited pro forma condensed combined statement of operations.
 This is a non-recurring item. - CC.
 Reflects the elimination of the change in fair value of the derivative warrant liability associated with 7GC's Private Placement Warrants, upon the forfeiture of 100% of the 7,350,000 outstanding Private Placement Warrants pursuant to the Sponsor Forfeiture Agreement on August 4, 2023. - DD.
-Reflects (a) the elimination of interest expense, interest expense-related party, loss on modification of SAFE, and changes in fair value of Legacy Banzai's Convertible Notes, SAFEs and bifurcated embedded derivative liabilities and bifurcated embedded derivative liabilities related party and (b) the elimination of the bifurcated embedded derivative liabilities and bifurcated embedded derivative liabilities related party, totaling \$4.6 million.
+Reflects (a) the elimination of interest expense, interest expense-related party, loss on modification of SAFE-related party, loss on modification of SAFE, and changes in fair value of Legacy Banzai's Convertible Notes, SAFEs and bifurcated embedded derivative liabilities and bifurcated embedded derivative liabilities related party and (b) the elimination of the bifurcated embedded derivative liabilities and bifurcated embedded derivative liabilities related party, results in a pro forma combined gain upon the extinguishment of the bifurcated embedded derivative liabilities and bifurcated embedded derivative liabilities related party, totaling \$4.6 million. - EE.

-- EE.
 Reflects interest expense of \$0.3 million on the Alco Notes, pursuant to the terms of the interest bearing notes, to recognize the effect on interest expense as if the transaction occurred on January 1, 2022. - FF.
-Reflects the effect on interest expense to recognize the discounts on the Yorkville Promissory Notes pursuant to the initial Pre-Paid Advance and the SEPA Supplemental Agreement described above, as if the transactions had occurred on January 1, 2022 - GG.
-Reflects the effect on general and administrative expenses to recognize the \$1.2 million payment to GEM pursuant to the GEM Settlement Agreement, as if the transaction had occurred on January 1, 2022.
+Reflects the effect on interest expense to recognize the discount on the Yorkville Promissory Note described above, as if the transaction had occurred on January 1, 2022